enginebai/Algorithms/topics/dynamic-programming.md

 We might need to maintain auxiliary information (such as parent pointer to the subproblem) in addition to reconstruct the answer we are optimizing.

 ### How to Relate Subproblem Solutions
-1. Try to identify the queation about a subproblem.
+1. Try to identify the question about a subproblem.
 2. Then locally brute-force the question, try all possible answers, and take the best one.
 The key for efficiency is that for the questions having a small number of possible answer, we can brute-force it very quickly.

 ## Steps of Dynamic Programming
 1. Show the problem can be broken down into optimal subproblems.
 2. Define the solution of original problem recursively in terms of the solution to subproblem.
 3. Compute the value of optimal solution of subproblem in a bottom-up fashion.
-4. Constuct the optimal solution of original problem from step 3. (memoization) and *backtrack*.
+4. Constuct the optimal solution of original problem from step 3. (memoization) and *backtracking*.

 For the assembly line scheduling problem (CLRS P.324):